jackie-jia/cs1951a-final-project/final_deliverable/poster/README.md

 # Poster

-This is where your final project poster will go.
+This folder contains the final poster!